-Motor Vehicle Record.
+Motor Vehicle Record

 Prior authorization is required for employees to operate a District-owned road vehicle (white-fleet or bus) based on a review of their driving record (MVR.)
 Employees who are required to drive District-owned road vehicles on a consistent basis will be subject to review of their driving record at least annually.
-Individuals found to have a poor driving record as defined by two (2) moving violations and/or accidents in the past twelve (12) months or one (1) DWI/DUI in the past twenty-four (24) months shall be subject to disciplinary measures that may include recommendation for termination in accordance with appropriate policies.
+Individuals found to have a poor driving record as defined by two moving violations and/or accidents in the past 12 months or one DWI/DUI in the past 24 months shall be subject to disciplinary measures that may include recommendation for termination in accordance with appropriate policies.
+All drivers who operate FBISD vehicles are subject to ongoing safety training.

-Insurance Considerations.
+Insurance Considerations